 Honorable Mention: Kota Ibushi vs. Kazuchika Okada - Wrestle Kingdom (Night 1); Men's Royal Rumble Match - WWE Royal Rumble; Undertaker vs. AJ Styles - Boneyard Match - WWE Wrestlemania 36; Sasha Banks vs. Bayley - Hell in a Cell - Hell in a Cell; Deonna Purazzo vs. Jordynn Grace - Slammiversary.

-* The Jim Ross "What Did We Just See?!!"
-Award of the Year: Edge Returns at Royal Rumble
+* The Jim Ross "Business is About to Pick Up" Award of the Year: Edge Returns at Royal Rumble

 A new award here for the Pondys celebrating the best moment in pro wrestling for the year.